manojaiworkshop/DatacenterMonitoring/PROJECT_SUMMARY.md

 ## 🎉 Summary

-You now have a **complete backend infrastructure** for a dual terminal application with:
+You now have a **complete backend infrastructure** for a Data Center Monitoring application with:
 - ✅ Authentication system
 - ✅ Terminal management
 - ✅ Real-time communication